 Not all kids need the same amount of sleep.
 If you’re trying to make your child sleep for too long, of course he or she will wake up earlier than necessary and then likely feel tired before bed time and nap– which messes everything up.
-Start by looking up average sleep levels for kids in your child’s age range, and then compare that with his or her typical sleep habits previously in the summer if they were unregulated.
-This will give you a good idea of where to set bed times and wake-up times.
+Here are the average sleep requirements for school-aged children compliments of the National Sleep Foundation:

-6. Go to bed yourself.
-You certainly don’t have to actually go to sleep, you can just hide in your room with a bottle of wine and your cookie stash if you want, but if there are people about the housebeing active, your child is less likely to go to sleep.
+You certainly don’t have to actually go to sleep, you can just hide in your room with a bottle of wine and your cookie stash if you want, but if there are people about the house being active, your child is less likely to go to sleep.
 Younger kids in particular worry they are missing something after they go to bed.
 It can be helpful to retreat to your room with the door shut, so it’s “bed time” for everyone, until your child falls asleep.
 This is less important of, of course, in older kids.

 You might also find these helpful tips for achieving an easier wake-up call helpful.